ubco-W2020WT1-data301/course-project-group_6007b/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Kristy: one sentence about you!
-- Person 2: one sentence about you!
+- Brendan: one sentence about you!
-- Person 3: one sentence about you!
+- Nathan: I like to work in 3d programs and enjoy learning about data science.

 ## References